eloimoliner/CQTdiff/README.md

         inference.load.data_directory="$path_to_audio_files" \
         inference.mode=$test_mode
 ```
-The variable $test_mode selects the type of experiments.
+The variable  `$test_mode` selects the type of experiments.
 Examples are: "bandwidth_extension", "inpainting" or "declipping".
-There are many others parameters to select listed in the inference section from conf/conf.yaml.
-Some experiment examples are located in the directort scripts/
+There are many others parameters to select listed in the inference section from `conf/conf.yaml`.
+Some experiment examples are located in the directory `scripts/`.

 ## Remarks